-To a Blogger or an Influencer, a media kit is a document that is like a portfolio or a resume which contains your achievements, offers, marketable qualities that a blogger sends to a brand for collaboration, paid job or partnership.
+To a Blogger or an Influencer, a media kit is a document that is like a portfolio or a resume that contains your achievements, offers, marketable qualities that a blogger sends to a brand for collaboration, paid job, or partnership.

-Your blog media kit is a document usually inform of graphics stating the why of your blog, your value, your brand worth and all that makes your brand better in a few words and pages.
+Your blog media kit is a document usually in the form of graphics stating the why of your blog, your value, your brand worth, and all that makes your brand better in a few words and pages.